Games of Chance vs. Games of Skill

 In most countries the regulations of gaming depend on the fact that the outcome of a game is predominantly influenced by skill or chance.
 In the past several proposals were given to measure skill in games (predominance test or predominant test).,

-an appended chapter of the 7th German edition of my book "Glück, Logik und Bluff" I presented an overview of laws, judgments, legal and mathematical literature on this topic.
-Some of these documents are dealing with proposals of a skill factor, which can partly interpreted as probability that a game is determined by skill.
+an appended part of the 2nd edition of my book "Luck, Logic and Whitle Lies", I presented an overview of laws, judgements, legal and mathematical literature on this topic.
+Some of these documents are dealing with proposals of a skill factor, which can partly interpreted as probability that a game is determined by skill (a summary is included in the presentation sheets of my talk on 18 Nov 2019 at the University of Heidelberg and a Youtube video of a webinar for the Concordia University, Montreal).
 Of course, for most games this factor isn't really a probability in a strict mathematical sense.
 Anyhow, it is possible to compare the success of low skill players and high skill players based on the relative frequencies of their success in a sequence of games.

 The legal interpretation of the word skill is depending on jurisdiction.
 It may differ from state to state.
 But mathematics is an universal science.
 It is restricted to logical implications and helps to analyze reasoning.
-But there isn't any skill game in a mathematical sense, because a jurisdiction defines the context of playing the game.
+But there isn't any skill game in a mathematical sense, because a jurisdiction defines the context of playing the game and the meaning of a word does not matter in mathematics (David Hilbert explained axioms of geometry with the following words: "one must always be able to say, instead of 'points, straight lines, and planes', 'tables, chairs, and beer mugs'.").
 For example German jurisdiction requires to look for skill levels reachable by an average player.